Rüppell's parrot: Description

-Rüppell's parrot is 22–25 cm (9 in) long and weighs 121–156 g.
-It has an overall dark brown color and its head is dark greyish.
+Rüppell's parrot is 22–25 cm long and weighs 121–156 g.
+It has an overall black color.
 Both adult male and female birds have some yellow feathers on the leading edge of the wings, and yellow feathers covering their upper legs; in immature birds, the yellow is dull or missing.
-They are sexually dimorphic; adult female birds have blue feathers on the lower back and the rump, whilst male birds lose this blue feather coloration as they become mature.
+It is sexually dimorphic; adult female birds have blue feathers on the lower back and the rump, while male birds lose this blue feather coloration as they become mature.

 Diet

-The Ruppell's parrot eats mainly seeds, flowers, leaves, arthropods, and bark.
+Ruppell's parrot eats mainly seeds, flowers, leaves, arthropods, and bark.
 It has been found that during the rainy seasons they prefer to eat flowers and insects.
 Consistently they eat Terminalia pruniodies and occasionally they also eat fruit, preferring softer more tender ones.

 Breeding

-The Rüppell's parrot nests in tree cavities.
+Rüppell's parrot nests in tree cavities.
 The eggs are white and there are usually three or four in a clutch.
 The female incubates the eggs for about 28 days and the chicks leave the nest about 68 days after hatching.